bountonw/translate/source/misc/1SM16_en.md

 ## {1SM 128.1}

 A revival and a reformation must take place, under the ministration of the Holy Spirit.
 Revival and reformation are two different things.
 Revival signifies a renewal of spiritual life, a quickening of the powers of mind and heart, a resurrection from spiritual death.
 Reformation signifies a reorganization, a change in ideas and theories, habits and practices.
 Reformation will not bring forth the good fruit of righteousness unless it is connected with the revival of the Spirit.
-Revival and reformation are to do their appointed work, and in doing this work they must blend.—The Review and Herald, February 25, 1902. {1SM 128.1}
+Revival and reformation are to do their appointed work, and in doing this work they must blend. {1SM 128.1}

 ## {1SM 128.2}

 ### Simple Agencies Will Be Used

 Representations have been made to me, showing that the Lord will carry out His plans through a variety of ways and instruments.
 It is not alone the most talented, not alone those who hold high positions of trust, or are the most highly educated from a worldly point of view, whom the Lord uses to do His grand and holy work of soulsaving.
 He will use simple means; He will use many who have had few advantages to help in carrying forward His work.
-He will, by the use of simple means, bring those who possess property and lands to a belief of the truth, and these will be influenced to become the Lord's helping hand in the advancement of His work. —Letter 62, 1909 {1SM 128.2}
+He will, by the use of simple means, bring those who possess property and lands to a belief of the truth, and these will be influenced to become the Lord's helping hand in the advancement of His work. {1SM 128.2}